bwohlberg/sporco/docs/source/util.rst

   specific forms of linear system and filters for computing image gradients.

+* :mod:`.prox`

+  Evaluation of various norms and their proximal operators and projection operators.

 * :mod:`.cnvrep`

   Support classes and functions for working with convolutional